MILVLG/imp/README.md

 [[Technical report](https://arxiv.org/abs/2405.12107)\]&nbsp;&nbsp;[[Demo](https://xmbot.net/imp/)\]&nbsp;&nbsp;[[Huggingface](https://huggingface.co/MILVLG)\]

-This repository contains the official training/evaluation code of the Imp project, which aims to provide a family of highly capable yet efficient large multimodal models (LMMs). `Imp-v1-3B` is our first attempt with only **3B** parameters, which is build upon a small yet powerful SLM [Phi-2](https://huggingface.co/microsoft/phi-2) (2.7B) and a powerful visual encoder [SigLIP](https://huggingface.co/google/siglip-so400m-patch14-384) (0.4B), and trained on the [LLaVA-v1.5](https://github.com/haotian-liu/LLaVA) training set.
-After that, we further investigate different LLMs, training strategies, and traning data, and obtain a series of models termed `Imp-v1.5-2B/3B/4B`.
+This repository contains the official training/evaluation code of the Imp project, which aims to provide a family of highly capable yet efficient large multimodal models (LMMs). `Imp-v1.5-3B` is our attempt with only **3B** parameters, which is build upon a small yet powerful SLM [Phi-2](https://huggingface.co/microsoft/phi-2) (2.7B) and a powerful visual encoder [SigLIP](https://huggingface.co/google/siglip-so400m-patch14-384) (0.4B), and trained on the [LLaVA-v1.5](https://github.com/haotian-liu/LLaVA) training set.
+After that, we further investigate different LLMs, training strategies, and traning data, and obtain a series of models termed `Imp-v1.5-2B/4B`.

 As shown in the [Evaluation](#evaluation), our Imp model significantly outperforms the counterparts of similar model sizes, and even achieves slightly better performance than the strong LLaVA-7B model on various multimodal benchmarks.

+Now the training and evaluation codes of `Imp-v1.5-2B/3B/4B` are released.
+And the Multimodal instruction tuning data will be released as soon as possible.

 ## Updates
 - June 27, 2024: Training and evaluation codes of `Imp-v1.5-2B/3B/4B` are released.